xmppjs/xmpp.js/packages/client/README.md

     - `ws://hostname:port/path` plain WebSocket
     - `wss://hostname:port/path` secure WebSocket
   - `domain` `<string>` Optional domain of the service, if omitted will use the hostname from `service`.
 Useful when the service domain is different than the service hostname.
+  - `lang` `<string>` Optional language tag for the stream, sets the `xml:lang` attribute on the stream per [RFC 6120 Section 4.7.4](https://xmpp.org/rfcs/rfc6120.html#streams-attr-xmllang).
+Useful for servers that use this attribute to determine the language for error messages.
   - `resource` `<string`> Optional resource for [resource binding](/packages/resource-binding)
   - `username` `<string>` Optional username for [sasl](/packages/sasl)
   - `password` `<string>` Optional password for [sasl](/packages/sasl)